edyoda/AI-Agent-Development-GENAIMD240525/Chat-With-Document(Capstone)/README.md

 - ```Openai Embeddings``` model was used for the purpose of embeddings and these vector were then indexed and stored in ```Pinecone``` vector database.
 - User can upload multiple documents at a given time to the Pinecone vector database.
 Once ready, the chatbot is ready to answer user queries based on the document and the LLM option selected.
 - Top 2 document are fetched from the Pinecone vector store for each user query and the response is generated based on user selected Large Language Model.
 - ```load_qa_chain``` from Langchain's chains.question_answering module was used in this for the purpose of simplicity.
-There can be other way, where I could manually write the prompt as well but for the purpose of simplity I have used load_qa_chain from langchain.
+There can be other way, where I could manually write the prompt as well but for the purpose of simplity I have used load_qa_chain from langchain. **This is modified in the latest commit**
 - ```chat history``` is also maintained in the state of the application.
 Currently, chathistory is not considered when user ask follow up questions.
 User can view the chat history right below the response area.